 Trouble viewing images?
 Use Firefox.

-“Unexpected Connections” is a new, online exhibition series that reviews past solo exhibits in a new light by merging two or three artists’ works in this alternative space.
+“Unexpected Connections” is a new, online exhibition series that reviews Alfons Gallery's past solo exhibits in a new light by merging two artists’ works in this alternative space.
 This particular series is in search of unexpected connections between diverse artworks’ following distinct inspirations.
 With it, we look to offer a broader look at the world by how it’s interpreted through visual art.